winning a gunfight seminar

 After a gunfight, officers and their families will have to accept and live with the decisions and actions taken by the officer.

 Drawing from both Winning a Gunfight and Pistol in the Pulpit the Law Enforcement Chaplains Seminar helps chaplains to better understand officers’ mindset, training, and the physiological distortions experienced by officers during a gunfight.
-Seminars range from four to eight hours ($69-$99 per student).
+Seminars range from two to six hours ($49-$99 per student).
 Contact us for more information.

 No seminars are available at this time.
 If you are interested in hosting a seminar, please contact us.